celery/celery/docs/userguide/tasks.rst

 * max_retries

     The maximum number of attempted retries before giving up.
-    If this is exceeded the :exc`~celery.execptions.MaxRetriesExceeded`
+    If this is exceeded the :exc`~celery.exceptions.MaxRetriesExceeded`
     exception will be raised.
 Note that you have to retry manually, it's not something that happens automatically.